guardian/elk-stack/README.md

 Log Shippers
 ------------

+### via TCP

-Shipping logs to the ELK stack are left as an exercise for the user however example configurations are included in the repo under the `/examples` directory.
+Shipping logs to the ELK stack via tcp is left as an exercise for the user however example configurations are included in the repo under the `/examples` directory.
 TBC

 A very simple one that reads from stdin and tails a log file then echoes to stdout and forwards to the ELK stack is below: